 Call your plan’s customer service number if you have any questions about exclusions.

-When Can You Sign Up?
+When Can You Sign Up for Health Insurance?

 If you need to know how to get health insurance, there are some important dates you need to know.
 Open enrollment runs from November 1 to December 15 each year for non-Medicare enrollees.
 You can sign up for a Medicare Advantage plan during your Initial Enrollment Period.
 This runs 3 months before you turn 65 and 3 months after.
 You can also sign up or switch plans every year from October 15 to December 7.
 In both cases, your new health plan becomes effective January 1.